boscoh/inmembrane/customization.md

 Another class of proteins associated with the membrane surface membrane are lipoproteins, which are posttranlationally modified to include a covalently attached N-terminal lipid moeity.
 LipoP is used to identify the N-terminal lipidation motif, found after a secretion signal.

 - `lipop_bin`: the location of the binary of LipoP.
-If this is given as '' (default), then _inmembrane_ uses the web service at http://www.cbs.dtu.dk/services/LipoP/.
+If this is given as '' (default), then _inmembrane_ uses the web service at <http://www.cbs.dtu.dk/services/LipoP/>.

 ### Transmembrane-&alpha;-helix Predictors

-The other main class of protein in Gram+ proteins with extracellular loops are integral membrane proteins containing transmembrane &alpha-helices.
-The loops between transmembrane segments, as well as N- and C- terminal non-membrane embedded regions are all candidates to be exposed outside the glycan layer.
+The other main class of protein in Gram+ proteins with extracellular loops are integral membrane proteins containing transmembrane &alpha;-helices.
+The loops between transmembrane segments, as well as N-terminal and C-terminal non-membrane embedded regions are all candidates to be exposed outside the glycan layer.

 There is no _de facto_ standard transmembrane helix predictor, and thus _inmembrane_ has been written to allow pluggable options for transmembrane helix prediction.
 To allow for this, _inmembrane_ allows the results of more than one helix predictor, and takes a greedy approach to annotating potentially surface exposed proteins - the prediction that gives the longest extracellular loops will be used.
 The parameter 'helix_programs' lists all the transmembrane helix predictors to be used.